frontstack/frontstack/README.md

 ### Re-install

-To proceed with a complete environment re-installation, follow the next steps:
+To proceed with a complete environment re-installation, please follow the next steps:

 1. Make a backup of the `workspace` directory (for your convenience)

 2. Remove the installed `fronstack` directory (usually it's located in your user home directory)

-3. Remove the FrontStack VM image and selecting "**remove all files**" from Virtualbox GUI
+3. Remove the FrontStack VM image and select "**remove all files**" from Virtualbox GUI

-4. Run the FrontStack [installation][instalaltion] again
+4. Follow the FrontStack [installation][installation] steps

 ## Possible troubles